cstuncsik/fp-modern-js-2025/fp-modern-js-2025.md

 ### React client (live leaderboard)

 #### What happens
-A React component connects to the WebSocket server and renders the top‑N snapshot on each update, with tiny visual hints when values change.
+A React component connects to the WebSocket server and renders the **top‑N snapshot** on each update, with tiny visual hints when values change.

 #### Why it matters
-Shows how the FP streaming pipeline plugs into a declarative UI with no mutable shared state.
+Shows how the FP streaming pipeline plugs into a declarative UI with **no mutable shared state**.

 ```tsx
 // LiveTopCategories.tsx with React 18+